mondoohq/installer/packages/macos/README.md

 Ultimately, it appears "darwin" is still in common usage and the Hashicorp naming is a good middle ground (plus we already use it and no other format is objectively better), therefore we'll use the naming scheme: mondoo_1.2.3_darwin_universal.pkg

-# Signing and Notarization
+## Signing and Notarization

-This repository requires several Github Action Secrets to sign and notarize:
+This repository requires several GitHub Action Secrets to sign and notarize:

 - APPLE_KEYCHAIN_PASSWORD: Used for setting up and accessing the local Keychain.
 Generate a random password, it only needs to be consistent for a single run.
 - APPLE_KEYS_PASSWORD: Cleartext password to decrypt the p12 file's (same pass used on both!)